ryanklam/CM122/HP1/hp1.md

 ## Tutorial
 The starter code provided handles reading the reads and reference genome into Python lists, as well as converting a list of SNPs into the proper output format.
 You will be responsible for aligning the reads to the reference, and calling SNPs.

-You should download the practice and "for-credit" data from https://cm122.herokuapp.com/h1_data_files.
+You should download the practice from https://studentdownloads.s3-us-west-1.amazonaws.com/practice_W_1.zip and "for-credit" data from https://studentdownloads.s3-us-west-1.amazonaws.com/hw1_W_2.zip.
 If you want to follow the tutorial below, download and extract these files into the HP1 folder.
 Via command line that would look like this:
 ```
 cd CM122_starter_code
 cd HP1